Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Most visitors to South Africa, particularly those intent on exploring the game reserves of Mpumalanga, arrive at Johannesburg's busy OR Tambo International Airport.
 The airport is the main point of entry for the country.
 Johannesburg itself is not traditionally seen as a tourist destination but the fast-paced metropolis is increasing in popularity with foreign visitors.
 A few days can be pleasantly filled taking in some entertaining attractions before heading off to the game parks of the northeast or the coastal regions.
 Possibly the most interesting diversion in Johannesburg is a 'Heritage Route' or 'Shebeen Crawl' tour of Soweto, though visitors should take care only to venture into the maze of the township with an organised tour or professional guide.

 This huge entertainment complex is essentially a theme park full of thrill rides, but was designed to recreate Victorian Johannesburg during the gold-rush era.
 Situated five miles (8km) south of the city centre via the M1 motorway, the park was built around the No.14 Crown mineshaft that began operations in 1887 and closed in 1971.
 During its production years, 1,400 tons of gold came out of the shaft.
 Visitors can now descend into the old mine shaft to experience life at the rock face, and watch gold being poured and minted.
 Gold Reef City also houses a number of museums, and offers performances by traditional gumboot dancers and the like.
-Youngsters particularly enjoy rides like the Anaconda roller coaster and Thunder Mountain River Rapids.
-The range of rides ensures that there is plenty for all age groups and a good mixture of the mellow and adrenalin-pumping.
-There are also plenty of restaurants, bars, a massive casino, and a Victorian hotel for those wanting to stay the night.
+Youngsters particularly enjoy rides such as the Anaconda, roller coaster and Thunder Mountain River Rapids.

 Located in the city centre, this complex of buildings has been upgraded and restored as part of the city fathers' urban renewal policy and includes several attractions.
-For instance, the Market Theatre and Museum Africa are housed in a Victorian building in Bree Street - originally Johannesburg's fresh produce market.
+For instance, the Market Theatre and Museum Africa are housed in a Victorian building in Bree Street, originally Johannesburg's fresh produce market.
 The Museum of Africa is particularly worth a visit, as its exhibits tell the city's story from its beginnings to the present day.
 The display includes an interesting section about the Treason Trial of the 1950s, in which Nelson Mandela and other activists were accused of plotting against the state.
 The same building houses a photography museum and the Museum of South African Rock Art.
-At its eastern end is the Market Theatre, famed for being the venue for many protest theatre productions in the apartheid era.
-Also in the area is the South African Breweries Centre, which offers a tour detailing brewing history through some reconstructed gold-rush pubs and shebeens (township bars).
-Along Jeppe Street is the Oriental Plaza, the commercial centre for the Indian community.

 The Johannesburg Zoo is a favourite place for locals to take a stroll.
-Its numerous enclosures house more than 320 species of animal, including polar bears that can be viewed underwater in their pool.
+Its many enclosures house more than 320 species of animal, including polar bears that can be viewed underwater in their pool.
 Of course, the Big Five (elephant, rhino, lion, leopard, and buffalo) are all in residence, while other highlights include lemurs, gorillas, caracals, Siberian tigers, hippos, orangutans, brown bears, and cheetahs.
-The zoo's various monkeys are also very entertaining.
-Visitors will appreciate the large collection of birdlife, and parents will enjoy treating their kids to the farmyard section's activities.
-A tractor tram does circuits of the zoo for those who don't fancy walking.
-Travellers should check the official website below for details on feeding times.
-The penguins and seals are particularly active during feeds.
+The zoo's various monkeys are also very entertaining and visitors will appreciate the large collection of birdlife.
 The zoo is dedicated to conservation and rehabilitation and conducts some breeding programmes.
-It also hosts some interesting exhibits and events.
-The Museum of Military History on the zoo's eastern edge has some interesting exhibits like tanks, fighter aircraft, and submarines.
-Visitors will find many restaurants and food stalls for refreshments.

 Situated in the Bojanala region of the North West Province, the 'Las Vegas of South Africa' is one of the largest entertainment centres for adults in the world.
 Visitors can look forward to casinos, golf courses, live shows, and the architectural wonder of the Lost City.
 The vast resort complex is one of South Africa's top attractions for gambling, entertainment, and opulence.
-Guests will find a luxurious palace at its centre, where frescoes, palm fronds, mosaics and elephant tusks complement the resort's life-sized model animals.
+Guests will find a luxurious palace at its centre, where frescoes, palm fronds, mosaics and elephant tusks complement the resort's life-size model animals.
 Lakes, forests, and a tropical beach surround the Lost City.
 Along with a variety of water sports, guests can enjoy The Valley of the Waves, which is the most advanced waterpark in the country.
-Among other things, it has a wave machine capable of generating seven-foot (2m) waves.
-The waterpark's numerous slides and wonderful Lazy River are fabulous fun for the whole family.
-Buying a day pass for the Lost City waterpark allows visitors to explore the extensive grounds and access the casino.

-Melville is an old suburb known for its quirky, artistic atmosphere, eclectic little shops, pavement cafés, fun bars, restaurants, and clubs.
-This trendy suburb is a hive of activity on any given night of the week.
-It is the place to go out and carouse in Johannesburg for visitors who prefer a bohemian vibe to the preppy, upmarket nightlife that generally characterises the city.
+Melville is an old suburb known for its quirky, artistic atmosphere, eclectic little shops, pavement cafes, fun bars, restaurants, and clubs.
+This trendy suburb is a hive of activity on any given night of the week, and is the place to go out and carouse in Johannesburg for visitors who prefer a bohemian vibe to the preppy, upmarket nightlife that generally characterises the city.
 Seventh Street is the central zone from which all the character emanates and is a great place to start.
-Its collection of book and antique shops, cafés, and other interesting storefronts are well worth exploring.
+Its collection of book and antique shops, cafes, and other interesting storefronts are well worth exploring.
 Partygoers barhop into the small hours, but tourists should refrain from walking around too much at night, and be aware of pickpockets.

 Situated near Gold Reef City, the Apartheid Museum chronicles South Africa's tragic and shameful history of black oppression.
-On display are relics of the apartheid system, an abhorrent regime which denied non-whites basic freedoms and an equal life in the country.
+On display are relics of the apartheid system, an abhorrent regime that denied people of colour basic freedoms and an equal life in the country.
 Visitors often describe the experience of the Apartheid Museum as harrowing.
 At the same time, the story of the struggle over adversity is inspirational and serves as an integral and important part of the new South African narrative and its reflections on history.
 To give some idea of the everyday realities of racial classification, visitors arbitrarily are classified as either 'white' or 'non-white' upon arrival and can only enter through their designated entrance.
-Due to graphic content, the museum does not allow children under the age of 11.
-Probably South Africa's most impressive and hard-hitting museum, a visit to the Apartheid Museum is a must for visitors to Johannesburg interested in the country's history.
-The museum often ranks as the number one tourist attraction in the city.
-Allow at least three hours if you want to explore thoroughly.

 A guided tour of the National Heritage Site of Constitution Hill takes visitors on a journey through South Africa's turbulent past, but also illustrates its incredible transition into democracy.
-There a number of tours of Constitutional Hill.
 Tourists can visit the Number Four prison, a dark and terrible place where Mahatma Ghandi, Robert Sobukwe, and Nelson Mandela were all incarcerated, along with many other victims of the racial hierarchy.
 The Old Fort is also open to the public.
 Built in 1893, it was a prison for white men (including British prisoners of war) during the South African War, and one of Johannesburg's oldest buildings.
-Visitors may also be interested in the Women's Prison, a pretty Victorian building where political activists like Winnie Madikizela-Mandela and Albertina Sisulu endured terrible suffering, and infamous murderess Daisy de Melker was incarcerated.
-Lastly, tourists might want to visit the Constitutional Court.
-It is the institution responsible for ensuring that the human rights horrors that once characterised Constitution Hill will never occur again.
-Tours must be booked in advance via the official website listed below.
-Tours take about an hour and a half and are very informative.
-The Constitutional Court is open to the public.
-Exploring Constitution Hill provides an interesting overview of the prison system during apartheid and it is one of Johannesburg's most fascinating historical attractions.
+Visitors may also be interested in the Women's Prison, where political activists such as Winnie Madikizela-Mandela endured terrible suffering, and infamous murderess Daisy de Melker was incarcerated.

 Hector Pieterson became the iconic image of the 1976 Soweto Uprising in Apartheid South Africa, when a news photograph of the dying Hector being carried by a fellow student was published across the globe.
 He was just 12 years old when the police opened fire on school children who had gathered to protest the imposition of Afrikaans as a medium of instruction in township schools.
 The protest was intended to be peaceful but became a violent confrontation when police demanded that the students disperse; students threw stones and police fired bullets.
-News of the bloodshed ignited uprisings across the country in which 550 people were killed.
-Hector was one of the first to die on that tragic day.
+News of the bloodshed ignited uprisings across the country.
 The museum fuses memorabilia with modern technology and cultural history and is located two blocks away from where Hector was killed.
-Hector's sister, Antoinette, who is seen in the famous photograph holding her hands out in panic, worked for many years as a tour guide at the museum.
-The 16th of June is a public holiday named National Youth Day in South Africa.
-It honours the youth who bravely stood up to the apartheid regime, and young people in general.

 Johannesburg does not have a reputation as a family-friendly destination, mainly because it has a high crime rate.
 But in reality, there's no end to entertainment and attractions for kids in this bustling and busy city.
 Importantly, families should be perfectly safe if they take basic precautions and stick to safe areas.